Transform Lives, Fight Climate Change in the Kitchen.

 Biogas is generated in the digester and delivered to the gas cooker through a rubber hose.
 As long as there is gas in the digester, it can easily be extracted and is available within seconds.
 Without this project, households would need to keep a sufficient stock of coal and wood.
 The biogas generated from the digester is constantly available and does not need to be stored, nor purchased so long as the families keep pigs.
 Furthermore, the gas cookers can simply be switched on and off—there is no waste—the design is incredibly efficient.
 The project can even result in more efficient cooking times as there is no longer a need to wait for fires to reach a full heat.

-So far, this Project has avoided the combustion of 627,072,005 kg of coal, and reduced global emissions by more than 2,179,495 metric tonnes of CO2 equivalent (tCO2e)with this number consistently increasing on a daily basis as long as we keep the project running!
+The Sichuan PoA improves the lives of 395,435 families, reduces nearly 340,000 tons of coal reduced annually, and has reduced global emissions by more than 2,179,495 metric tonnes of CO2 equivalent (tCO2e) since inception, with this number consistently increasing on a daily basis as long as we keep the project running!

 Feedback from Sichuan Household Biogas Program Beneficiaries